humenda/GladTeX/manpage.md

 **-E** _ENCODING_
 :   Overwrite encoding to use (default UTF-8).

+**-f** _FONTSIZE_
+:   Overwrite the default font size of 12pt.
+12pt is the default in most
+    browsers and hence changing this might lead to less-portable documents.

 **-i** _CLASS_
 :   CSS class to assign to inline math (default: 'inlinemath').